FADL285/Cyber-Security-Circle-recruitment-task/README.md

 - **Displaying and Filtering with _less_ :** Less is a command line utility that displays the contents of a file or a command output, one page at a time.
 It is similar to more, but has more advanced features and allows you to navigate both forward and backward through the file. <br/>
   ex:- `ps aux | less`

 ---

+# Chapter Three

+> This chapter will teach you howmanage networks.
+You’ll scan for networks, find information on connections, and disguise yourself by masking your network and DNS information.

+## Commands

+- **ANALYZING NETWORKS WITH IFCONFIG :** `ifconfig` stands for "interface configuration."
+It is used to view and change the configuration of the network interfaces on your system.

+  ex: `ifconfig` => displays information about all network interfaces currently in operation

+  ex: `sudo ifconfig wlan0 69.72.169.1` => assign a static IP address to an interface, specify the interface name and the IP address

+- **CHECKING WIRELESS NETWORK DEVICES WITH IWCONFIG :** `iwconfig` is similar to ifconfig, but is dedicated to the wireless interfaces.
+It is used to set the parameters of the network interface that are specific to the wireless operation (the wireless frequency, for example). `iwconfig` may also be used to display those parameters, and the wireless statistics

+  ex: `iwconfig`

+- **Assigning New IP Addresses from the DHCP Server :** The DHCP protocol allows a host to contact a central server which maintains a list of IP addresses which may be assigned on one or more subnets.
+A DHCP client may request an address from this pool, and then use it on a temporary basis for communication on network.
+The DHCP protocol also provides a mechanism whereby a client can learn important details about the network to which it is attached, such as the location of a default router, the location of a name server, etc.

+  ex: `dhclient eth0`

+- **Examining DNS with dig :** The `dig` command in Linux is used to gather DNS information.
+It stands for Domain Information Groper, and it collects data about Domain Name Servers.
+The `dig` command is helpful for diagnosing DNS problems, but is also used to display DNS information.

+  ex: `dig www.cisco.com`

+- **Changing Your DNS Server :** In some cases, you may want to use another DNS server.
+To do so, you’ll edit a plaintext file named `/etc/resolv.conf` on the system.
+Open that file in a text editor.
+Then, on your command line, enter the precise name of your editor followed by the location of the file and the filename.

+  ex: `sudo nano /etc/resolv.conf` < Then change name server for google name server change it to `8.8.8.8` & `8.8.4.4` >

+- **Mapping Your Own IP Addresses :** A special file on your system called the hosts file also performs domain name–IP address translation.
+The hosts file is located at `/etc/hosts`, and kind of as with DNS, you can use it to specify your own IP address–domain name mapping.
+In other words, you can determine which IP address your browser goes to when you enter

+  ex: `sudo nano /etc/hosts` < Then add your own IP address >

+---